menonvarun/taf/pages/locator_short_desc.md

 Consider that the locators in your framework is added to a _properties_ file.

-Following is the normal usage of webdriver where you directly used the said properties file to get your webelement selectors:</p>
+Following is the normal usage of webdriver where you directly used the said properties file to get your webelement selectors:

 <pre class='brush: java;'>
 String locator = poperties.getProperty("google_search_field");